 Bacterial infection forces Elton John to cancel May shows

-Elton John has cancelled more tha...
-LAS VEGAS - Elton John has cancelled more than a month of upcoming shows after contracting an unusual bacterial infection during a South America tour that left him in intensive care for two nights.
-John is scrapping all upcoming April and May dates of "The Million Dollar Piano" at the Colosseum at Caesars Palace in Las Vegas, as well as performance on May 6 in Bakersfield, California.
+In this March 25, 2017 file photo, Elton John arrives at Elton John's 70th Birthday and 50-Year Songwriting Partnership with Bernie Taupin celebration in Los Angeles.
+Elton John has cancelled more than a month of upcoming shows after contracting an AuunusualAu bacterial infection during a South America tour that left him in intensive care for two nights.

 Add your comments below